djfdyuruiry/ts-lambda-api/README.md

 ---

 For local dev testing and integration with functional tests see the [typescript-lambda-api-local](https://www.npmjs.com/package/typescript-lambda-api-local) package which enables hosting your API using express as a local HTTP server.

+Also check out this project's dev dependencies to see what you need to test API code.
+Also, and the `tests` directory of this repo contains some acceptance tests which will help you.

 ---